 Do you smell that?
-Whiffs of musty odors are quite distinctive in the home, and they can come from basements, walls, spoiled food, laundry, or shower stalls.
-Usually, this indicates that there is a mildew problem.
+Whiffs of musty odors are pretty distinctive in the home, and they can come from basements, walls, spoiled food, laundry, or shower stalls.
+Usually, this indicates that there is a mold or mildew problem.

-Fortunately, with a little investigation, thorough cleaning with supplies you have on hand, and diligence to prevent further mildew growth, musty smells can be easily controlled.
+Fortunately, with a bit of investigation, thorough cleaning with supplies you have on hand, and diligence to prevent further growth, you can easily control musty smells.

 What Causes Musty Smells?

-Unfortunately, mold spores grow quickly, and it doesn't take an extremely large colony to create odors.
-Small areas of mildew (fungi that appear flat on a surface) or mold (fungi that appear raised and usually fuzzy) should be cleaned away promptly and the area monitored to prevent return growth.
+Unfortunately, mold spores multiply quickly, and it doesn't take a huge colony to create odors.
+Promptly clean small areas of mildew (fungi that appear flat on a surface) or mold (fungi that appear raised and usually fuzzy), and monitor the site to prevent return growth.

-If the area of mold is extremely large, professional mold abatement may be needed.
+If the mold area is larger than 10 square feet, you may need professional mold abatement.
 For small colonies of mildew on fabrics or walls, you can follow these tips to get the source of the musty smells under control.

 Locate the Source of the Musty Smell